dgrofsick/osticket-prereqs/README.md

 <b>Install / Enable IIS in Windows WITH CGI and Common HTTP Features AND IIS Management Console.</b>

-- In order to do this, open the control panel within vm1, select 'Programs', and click 'Turn Windows features on or off'.
+- In order to do this, open the control panel within vm1, select <b>Programs</b>, and click <b>Turn Windows features on or off</b>.
 From there select the following:

 	-	Click Internet Information Services -> Web Management Tools -> Check [X] IIS Management Console